Disturbance halts Wiz Khalifa concert in Indiana, 3 injured

 People started exiting the Ruoff Music Center in Noblesville about 10:30 p.m.
 Friday after a reported disturbance on part of the amphitheater’s lawn, with some of them shouting about a possible shooting, The Indianapolis Star reported.

-Police said in a news release early Saturday that no weapon was found following a sweep of the area at the venue about 20 miles (32 kilometers) north of Indianapolis.
+Police said in a news release early Saturday that no weapon was found following a sweep of the area at the venue about 20 miles north of Indianapolis.

 The disturbance happened about 45 minutes into Wiz Khalifa’s show that was part of the Vinyl Verse co-headlining tour with fellow rapper Logic, according to The Indianapolis Star.
 The music stopped and Wiz Khalifa and his band left the stage immediately.